Engl 372/Engl 372H: Arts of Medieval & Renaissance Britain travel course

 *All payments are considered non-refundable, except in the case of MCLA's cancellation of the entire trip, unless the student's place is taken by another paying traveler.

-Price for travel includes: round-trip airfare (Albany, NY is our home airport); rail passes; taxifares and London underground travel as needed; 9 nights hotel accommodations (5 nights York; 4 nights London), including daily full breakfasts; most lunches and dinners, including several special meals; airport snacks/light meals during travel; all tickets for theatre/concerts/special events and admissions for museums, historic sites, etc.; guidebook & course materials; some fun "extras"; and a cushion for emergencies, unforeseen expenditures, and special opportunities.
+Price for 2014 travel includes: round-trip airfare (Albany, NY is our home airport); rail passes; taxi-fares and London Underground travel as needed; 9 nights hotel accommodations (4 nights York; 5 nights London), including daily full breakfasts; daily lunch and/or dinner, including several special meals; airport snacks/light meals during travel; all tickets for theatre/concerts/special events and admissions for museums, historic sites, etc.; guidebook & course materials; some fun "extras"; and a cushion for emergencies, unforeseen expenditures, and special opportunities.